-This website is a resource designed for teachers, parents and children involved in the Aston Literacy Project, and others interested in our research findings.
-We will update it regularly so please visit often to keep informed.
+The Aston Literacy Project is a large study tracking children's literacy from school entry into secondary school.
+This website is written for teachers, parents and pupils involved in the Aston Literacy Project, and others interested in our research findings.

-The project involves two large groups of children from 16 schools in the Birmingham area.
+The project involves two large groups of children originally from 16 infant and primary schools in the Birmingham area.

 We have conducted six large data collection phases across 16 schools in the Birmingham area.
 We are currently working with the same children in Year 6 during Summer 2018 and will continue to work with the same children as they progress into secondary school.

 Thank you to all the pupils, teachers and research assistants who have contributed to our research.

 Thank you to the ESRC for funding the first phase of our research (Skills for Reading; 2011 - 2016).

 Thank you to the Nuffield Foundation for funding the current phase of our research (Reading and Vocabulary; 2018 - 2020).